 Then there are many Buddhist temples sprinkled all over town; a neon-lit Kuan Yin temple floating over the bay (under construction) that you reach via a narrow walk through a local fishing village (awkward), a Thai-style golden temple home to a reclining Buddha, right across the street from a Burmese temple much more modest than its neighbor yet just as exquisite with the rembrandt-esque paintings telling of the Buddha life story.
 Then you stretch out to the hills of Air Itam there's a 100-ft Kuan Yin statue built in 2002 above the much-older buildings including a pagoda that merges Chinese, Thai and Burmese architecture styles.
 There will be an entire post focused on Buddhist architectures and arts after I go through Thai, Cambodia, and of course Japan.

-Until then, here's some pix of #KeepAsiaWeird
+Until then, here're some pix of #KeepAsiaWeird

 "~kuala is the point where two rivers join together or an estuary, and lumpur means 'mud'."
 According to wiki.

 His accumulated knowledge of POIs and places to eat/drink is massive.
 So we go, from Pan Mee (Hakka-style noodle), Tau Fu Fa (tofu in sweet milk), Ebi Soba (prawn noodle), Loti Tissue (bigass deep-fried paper-thin bread), Nasi Goreng Malay-peasant style, Bak Kut Teh (beef bone soup), sugar cane juice, fried crab skewers, Chinese Chicken Wings and even drive 2hrs north of the city to Ipoh for stir-fried bean sprouts.
 Who the fuck does that?
-TWO JAPANESE MOFO. and it was worth every bit of it.
+THESE TWO JAPANESE NERDS. and it was worth every bit of it.
 The texture, the flavor, the minuscule calory intake.
 The order of duck roast was rather unnecessary, could've had the third serving of this delicious sprouts.

 Ipoh also is a nice sleepy town outside of the hustle-bustle of KL; more greenery, a haunted castle built in the early 20th century, a suspicious local man that keeps following you around the train station like a fucking zombie.
 Good times.